jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 By default the Picklist determines the default behaviour of the Dropdown API.
-However, as it is also very configurable for use with other child components.
+However, it is very configurable for use with other child components.
 Below are some examples of common use cases to demonstrate this.

 ### DropDown with DatePicker